 The UCLA Latino Policy & Politics Initiative utilizes a multi-pronged approach to ensure Latinos and other communities of color have a seat at the decision-making table and fair opportunities to thrive.

 UCLA LPPI is committed to working with leading experts, advocates and elected officials to address today’s most pressing issues.
 We are committed to championing evidence-based policy solutions that expand genuine opportunity for all Americans by shining a spotlight on how Latinos are and are not included in policy-making.

 The UCLA Voting Rights Project is the flagship project of the UCLA Latino Policy & Politics Initiative aimed at creating an accessible and equitable system of voting for all Americans through impact litigation, research, and clinical education to expand access to the ballot box.

-Silvia R. González is a researcher at the UCLA Center for Neighborhood Knowledge and doctoral researcher at the UCLA Luskin Center for Innovation.
+Silvia R. González directs climate, environmental justice, and health research at LPPI.
 She has worked extensively as a researcher and consultant with nonprofit, community-based, and government organizations on projects related to neighborhood change and gentrification, anti-displacement policies, environmental equity, and climate planning.
-At LPPI, Gonzalez co-authored a report analyzing the neighborhoods most impacted by the COVID-19 pandemic, Left Behind During a Global Pandemic: An Analysis of Los Angeles County Neighborhoods at Risk of Not Receiving COVID-19 Individual Rebates Under the CARES Act.
+Her academic research focuses on how the places we live in influence socioeconomic inequality and environmental health outcomes along racial lines.
+At LPPI, Gonzalez has co-authored multiple reports analyzing the neighborhoods most impacted by the COVID-19 pandemic, including Left Behind During a Global Pandemic: An Analysis of Los Angeles County Neighborhoods at Risk of Not Receiving COVID-19 Individual Rebates Under the CARES Act.